isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Thai Basil.md

 <section>
 	<h4>Harvesting:</h4>
-	<p>Plants can be harvested for leaves at any time.
+	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene">harvested</a> for leaves at any time.
 They are typically harvested continuously via the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again method</a>.
 Regular harvesting via pruning will encourage bushiness and keep the plant productive.</p>
 		<img title="Thai basil plants flowers developing into mature seed capsules.
 Photo by Jacqueline Chua." src="/images/Plants/ThaiBasil_JacChua%20(2).jpg">
 	<p><a href="/page-index/horticulture-techniques/propagating-by-seed/">Seeds</a> can be harvested from flowers that have developed into dry, brown seed capsules.</p>
 	<br><br>